 Vogelei Park was developed as a hands-on, interactive green space for all ages, so it comes as no surprise this park houses it’s own barn.
 The barn houses various activities for littles with gymnastics being the most popular activity among the littles.
 Vogelei also houses a splash pad which opens spring 2023, according to the website.
 If your little one loves birds, check out the park’s “Wings and Talons” exhibit where professional bird handlers provide hands on experience and education.

 Patriots Park, Downers Grove

-This beautiful park is surrounded by a serene pond and walking paths.
-It has ample shade in the toddler area with equipment shaped like a boat, for plenty of imaginative play.
+Patriots Park is right next to Bath Pond, surrounded by picnic tables located and a nice walking path.
+According to the website, the park was recently renovated to meet ADA accommodations!
+It has ample shade in the toddler area with equipment shaped like a boat for plenty of imaginative play.

 Our big guide to all of the coolest playgrounds in Chicago’s western suburbs has so many more local destinations to explore.
 Check it out!